Ursa Major

-Ursa Major, along with asterisms that incorporate or comprise it, is significant to numerous world cultures, often as a symbol of the north.
+Ursa Major, along with asterisms it contains or overlaps, is significant to numerous world cultures, often as a symbol of the north.
 Its depiction on the flag of Alaska is a modern example of such symbolism.

 Ursa Major is visible throughout the year from most of the Northern Hemisphere, and appears circumpolar above the mid-northern latitudes.
 From southern temperate latitudes, the main asterism is invisible, but the southern parts of the constellation can still be viewed.